CJ 501 - Sem in Police and Law Enf

 Readings in Sociology.
 Three semester hours.
 This graduate seminar explores advanced sociological principles through the use of selected classic and contemporary readings.
 Students will be expected to read, synthesize, and integrate a wide variety of sociological materials and to analyze and discuss them from divergent theoretical perspectives.

-American Subcultural Groups.
-Three semester hours.
 An examination of cultural diversity in American life, focusing particularly on Black Americans, Mexican Americans, Native American Indians, and Anglo Americans.
-Describes dynamics of intergroup relations; the impact of ethnicity and social class on cultural patterns; the causes and effects of racism and prejudice.
+Describes dynamics of intergroup relations; the impact of ethnicity and social class on cultural patterns; and the causes and effects of racism and prejudice.
 Special emphasis is placed on problems and strengths of multicultural education.

-Advanced Research Methodology .
-Three semester hours.
 The coverage of the basic techniques and procedures used in social research process.
 Special attention given to defining research problems, selecting and measuring variables, stating hypotheses, developing sampling designs and gathering data.
 Students are exposed to methodological designs such as experimentation, observation, content analysis, evaluation research and survey research.
-Prerequisites: SOC 331 and 332 or their equivalents or Department Head's permission.

-SOC 576 - Data Analys in the Soc Resear
+SOC 576 - Data Analysis in Social Research

 SOC 577 - Qualitative Methodology